 DocNo.
-IP/17AT-3000
+IP/19-3000

-ie ie Revision-0.0
+Je Revision-0.0

-.0 Date 2018-01-16
+) Date 2018-01-16

-- 11.1 Visually inspect the whole wing skin for fine cracks ("Hair cracks").
-Harmless fine cracks, caused by thicker paints layer due the prior repairs or located in the corners, can be tolerated.
-However, it is best to remove them to protect the underlying composite laminate.
-For conviction, the paintwork should be removed to clearly inspect the possible damage for structural laminate. - 11.2 Inspect the wing root and wing-end ribs for: - Damage of composite structure, delamination. - Secure and firm installation of drag pin's inserts in the root rib.
+- 10.2 Inspect the wing root and wing-end ribs for: - Damage of composite structure, delamination. - Secure and firm installation of drag pin's inserts in the root rib.
 The damage or wear of these inserts. - Secure and firm installation of drag pins in the wing-end rib.
-The damage or wear of these pins. - 11.3 Inspect the external part of the wing spar. - Before the spar inspection the paint coating must be cleaned! - Check for the secure and firm installation of the inserts in the spar.
+The damage or wear of these pins. - 10.3 Inspect the external part of the wing spar. - Before the spar inspection the paint coating must be cleaned! - Check for the secure and firm installation of the inserts in the spar.
 The damage or wear of these inserts.
 Clearly inspect the zones around the inserts for the possible formation of cracks. - Damage of composite structure, delamination.
 Special attention must be taken to the spar shells.
 The tests, done to evaluate the wing life time resource, shows a potential opportunity for the damages in spar shells transition areas (see the Fig. 1).
 Any structural damage or indication of delamination in these areas is not permissible.
 The repair must be done according the manufacturer's instruction.